torvalds/linux/Documentation/sound/alsa-configuration.rst

           works around it by enforcing the fixed max URBs (12) instead of the dynamic calculation from the buffer size, and passing the `URB_ISO_ASAP` URB flag.
+        * bit 32: ``always_set_rate``
+          Issue SET_CUR for the sample rate even when the clock already reports the requested rate.
+A device advertising a single rate is otherwise never sent the request at all, and some require it before streaming will start.

 This module supports multiple devices, autoprobe and hotplugging.